 People adapt and orient themselves to their environment and their degree of self-determination in general, across many different contexts.
 Autonomy and what we perceive as autonomous decisions play an important role:

 Both internal and environmental forces influence intrinsic motivation.
 The context – including external forces (e.g., deadlines), interpersonal climates (e.g., praise, instruction), and internal events (e.g., being ego-involved) – affects intrinsic motivation as a function of the degree to which they are fulfilled.

 Here we can divide between different five regulatory styles that are deeply rooted in the three key factors of autonomy, competence, and relatedness with autonomy playing a central role.

 While having these needs met is a source of motivation, the lack of them being met is a source of stress, dissatisfaction, lack of motivation and frustration at work.
 The survey captures the degree to which these basic needs are being met for you at work and to identify areas which need to be addressed and improved.

-Tine is part of the happiness.com team.
-She's an artist, meditator, media engineer and MBSR teacher.
-If she's not travelling, she's working on turning her rooftop terrace into a garden paradise.
-Find out more about her on Instagram.
+Tine is an artist, meditator, media engineer, activist and MBSR teacher.
+If she's not reading or writing she's working on turning her city garden into an edible paradise.
+Find out more about Tine on herrberta.art.